 Nakagawa fled the vehicle and entered a nearby 10-floor apartment building.
 After riding in an elevator, officers apprehended her.

 Police later accused Nakagawa of involuntary manslaughter and hit-and-run.
 The urine analysis that yielded a positive result for stimulant drugs was then conducted.

-Police also found a syringe dropped near where police attempted to question the suspect in Shinagawa.
+Police also found a syringe dropped near where the chase began in Shinagawa.

 “I took too many drugs, but since I do not remember anything up until the collision I do not know if that was the reason for the crash,” Nakagawa was quoted by police after the accident.

 Nakagawa lives in Kawasaki City, Kanagawa Prefecture.
 She is active on Instagram under the name “Marisa Rosalia.”